 An Economic Analysis of the Bitcoin Payment System

-Although radically different from a traditional payment system, Bitcoin is functional and transmits value over the internet.
-Having fixed transaction processing capacity, it experiences service delays which motivate users to pay for service priority.
-These fees fund the computer servers (“miners”) which support Bitcoin.
-This paper models Bitcoin as a platform that intermediates between users and miners.
-It derives closed form formulas of the fees and waiting times and studies their properties; compares the economics of the Bitcoin payment system (BPS) to that of a traditional payment system operated by a profit maximizing firm; and suggests protocol design modification to enhance the platform’s efficiency.
+Unlike traditional payment systems, Bitcoin has no owner and is governed by a computer protocol.
+This paper models Bitcoin as a platform that intermediates between users and computer servers (“miners”) which operate the Bitcoin payment system (BPS), and studies the novel market design of this owner-less platform.
+We find that the BPS can eliminate inefficiencies due to market power, but incurs other costs.
+Having fixed transaction processing capacity, the BPS experiences service delays which motivate users to pay for service priority.
+Free entry implies that miners cannot profitably affect the level of fees paid by users.
+The paper derives closed form formulas of the fees and waiting times and studies their properties; compares pricing under the BPS to that under a traditional payment system operated by a profit maximizing firm; and suggests protocol design modification to enhance the platform’s efficiency.
 The appendix describes and explains the main attributes of Bitcoin and the underlying blockchain technology.

-Keywords: Bitcoin, blockchain, queueing, two-sided markets, market design, cryptocurrency
+Keywords: Bitcoin, blockchain, monopoly, deadweight-loss, queueing, two-sided markets, market design, cryptocurrency

 JEL Classification: D40, D20, L10, L50